karlstolley/wsi/syllabus/_projects/project-02.md

   -
     action: Schedule an early-cycle conference with the instructor.
     description: >
-      Sometime during the week of February 22, you and your team will have a virtual chat of about thirty minutes with the instructor.
+      Sometime during the week of February 28, you and your team will have a virtual chat of about thirty minutes with the instructor.
 Watch for scheduling details on Basecamp.
-    deadline: 2021-02-18
+    deadline: 2022-02-24
   -
-    action: Schedule a mid-cycle conference with the instructor.
+    action: Schedule a late-cycle conference with the instructor.
     description: >
-      Sometime during the week of March 8, you and your team will have a virtual chat of about thirty minutes with the instructor.
+      Sometime during the week of March 7, you and your team will have a virtual chat of about thirty minutes with the instructor.
 Watch for scheduling details on Basecamp.
-    deadline: 2021-03-04
+    deadline: 2022-03-03
   -
     action: Post your final alpha release project to Basecamp.
     description: >